TABLE-Japanese investors bought foreign bonds last week

 The MOF's capital flows data can be found in English at: link.reuters.com/syk43s

-The MOF's portfolio flows data can be found in English at: link.reuters.com/tyk43s (Reporting by Tokyo Markets Team; Editing by Michael Perry)
+The MOF's portfolio flows data can be found in English at: link.reuters.com/tyk43s ($1 = 81.273 Japanese yen) (Reporting by Tokyo Markets Team; Editing by Paul Tait)

+ZURICH, Feb 20 U.S.-based Northern Trust is buying UBS Group's UBS Asset Management fund administration servicing units in Luxembourg and Switzerland, UBS said in a statement on Monday.

+TOKYO, Feb 20 A major aluminium producer has made an indicative offer of a premium of $125 per tonne to Japanese buyers for April-June primary metal shipments, up 32 percent from the last quarter, three sources directly involved in pricing talks said on Monday.